Who’s at Risk?

 If your parents have a history of varicose veins or other vascular issues, there is a good chance that you will as well.

-Vein disease can happen to anyone, but statistically speaking, women are more likely to experience it.
+Vein disease can happen to anyone, but statistically speaking, women are more likely to experience issues.
 Up to 75 percent of women may develop some form of vascular disease in their lives.
 Changes in hormone levels, such as the ones occurring during pregnancy or the menstrual cycle, weaken vein walls and the valves.
 The risk also may be increased by using hormone replacement therapy or hormonal birth control.

-In addition to the hormonal factors involved, the physical stress of pregnancy also can contribute to developing varicose veins.
+In addition to the hormonal factors involved, the physical stress of pregnancy can also contribute to developing varicose veins.
 About 30 percent of women will develop varicose veins during their first pregnancy.
 Subsequent pregnancies increase this risk to 55 percent.

 Being overweight or obese puts additional pressure on your veins, and the risk may increase over time.